Your Cart

 30 Day Returns Shop with confidence

-Making a homemade knife block
+Making a homemade magnetic knife block

 Customer Review from Andrew who used our Neodymium Disc Magnets (15mm x 7mm):